 Networking and Peripherals

 We live in a small but well-built condo which means I haven’t yet found a single WiFi router that can reach across it.
 As a result we have 2 UniFi UI Express routers connected to an Arris SURFboard SB8200.
-My building is old enough that it doesn’t have fiber so I’m stuck with cable broadband again but it’s mostly been fine for what I need it for.
+My building is old enough that it doesn’t have fiber so I’m stuck with cable broadband again but it’s been fine for what we need it for.
 This all goes through Astound as our ISP and uses CloudFlare for DNS because better options like NextDNS cause too many issues for my wife.

 All of my software and hardware used to be secured by my Yubikey 5C NFC.
 I still have at least 2 of them.
 Today I use them to secure important accounts but that’s about it.
-One day I might make them more central to my workflow again.

 Finally, I have a collection of about a dozen Apple AirTags which we put in every bag and on important things such as our keys.
 We move around so much that they’ve come in plenty handy.